 Each surrogacy journey is as unique as the intended parents and their reasons for taking the first steps.

-New Jersey is an excellent state for intended parents and surrogate mothers because it has favorable surrogacy laws and is close to top-notch IVF clinics.
+New Jersey is an excellent state for intended parents and surrogate mothers because of favorable New Jersey surrogacy laws and its proximity to top-notch IVF clinics.

-Circle Surrogacy has a surrogacy agency team near New Jersey in Circle's New York City office who meets regularly with intended parents interested in growing their families through surrogacy.
+Circle Surrogacy has a surrogacy agency team near New Jersey in Circle's New York City office which meets regularly with intended parents interested in growing their families through surrogacy.
 If you're thinking about becoming a parent through surrogacy, you can meet with Jen or Tony, our Tri-State area reps who are parents through surrogacy.

 The surrogacy process can feel complicated and overwhelming because there is so much to manage.
 Our best advice: Work with an agency that can help you navigate the milestones and events throughout your journey.
 The intended parent process and surrogate process are different, but they both lead to the same big event: delivery day!